-Being NAS-specific only means that the SA500 has a higher endurance and better equipped to deal with 24/7 applications, compared with traditional SSDs.
+Being NAS-specific only means that the SA500 has a higher endurance and is better equipped to deal with 24/7 applications than traditional SSDs.
 In return, the drive might not have features turned for standard usages, such as lower power usage or built-in hardware encryption.

 On this matter, WD told me that while the SA500 is "geared for the additional writes/reads" in 24/7 NAS operations, it will work fine for any standard PC setup.